Spotting and avoiding scams

-- Make sure the company's web address starts with HTTPS, not just HTTP, which is not as secure.
+- Make sure the company’s web address starts with HTTPS, not just HTTP, which is not as secure.
 If using a hyperlink from an email, you can check the address by either hovering your cursor over the link or touching the link without clicking.
-In both cases, the web address (URL) will appear so that you can check out the details of the link URL.
+In both cases, the web address (URL) will appear so that you can check out the details.

-- Make sure that the company has a physical location in the real world and check its website for a phone number - ideally a landline - then call it to speak to a real person.
+- Spot and avoid scams by making sure that the company has a physical location in the real world and check its website for a phone number – ideally a landline – then call it to speak to a real person.

 - Never respond to unsolicited or unexpected contact.
 Since January 2019, the government and FCA have placed a ban on cold calling about pensions.

 - Never provide information such as PIN codes, passwords and account details to cold callers or email senders.